NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 object of a given label at a specified distance away.
 - `label` (string or list of strings):
 Label of the object the performer will be placed near.
 Required.
-- `distance` (float or list of floats):
+- `distance` (float, or [MinMaxFloat](#MinMaxFloat) dict, or list of floats and/or MinMaxFloat dicts): Distance between the performer agent and the object.
+If set to `0`, will try all distances between `0.5` and the bounds of the room.
+If set to a MinMaxFloat with a `max` of `0` or greater than the room bounds, will try all distances between the configured `min` and the bounds of the room.
+If set to a MinMaxFloat with a `min` of `0`, will try all distances between the configured `max` and `0.5`.
-Distance the performer will be from the object.
-Default: 0.1
+Default: 0.5

 Example:
 ```
 label: container
-distance: 0.1
+distance: 0.5
 ```

 #### PlacersWithDecoyConfig